This page describes the American Ingenuity Prefab Dome Home Kit Contents.

 - For USA shipments the semi-truck’s flat bed can be loaded from all sides with a fork lift.

-- For international orders, the container cannot be loaded from all sides so Ai has to rent a telescoping forklift to load the container.
-A telescopic forklift has forks which extend out so stacks of panels can be placed into the container through the back door.
+- For international orders, the container cannot be loaded from all sides so Ai has to rent a telescopic forklift boom to load the container.
+A telescopic forklift boom has forks that extend out so stacks of panels can be placed into the container through the back door.
 Approximate rental cost is $800 for one day.
 The number of days rental is determined by the number of containers.

 - Date pricing is good through.